Caldwell Community College and Technical Institute

 - The mission of Caldwell Community College and Technical Institute is to provide accessible, quality instruction; support economic development through comprehensive resources to business, industry, and agencies and offer diverse services and opportunities which improve the quality of life.

-- The teacher population of 169 teachers has declined by 38% over five years.
+- The teacher population of 169 teachers has stayed relatively flat over five years.

 |Caldwell Community College and Technical Institute||(NC) Community College Avg.|